code4business/freeproduct/README.md

 - Do not duplicate code; so if you copy code from one place to another you are probably doing something wrong
 - Only use comments inside methods if the code is really hard to understand and you cannot make it easier; please comment the methods however
 - Use sentences for your commit-messages that start with a verb in past tense and end with a dot, e.g. "Add modman file."

-Current limitations:
-- ksbomj found the problem that you cannot use bundles as gifts; again I am happy about further contributions

 Current localizations:
 - de_DE